Part 3, Chapter 2: Manual Appendix 1

 Reduce cigarette smoking to a prevalence of no more than 20 percent among Native Americans 20 years of age or older.
 (Baseline: 42-70 percent in 1987.)

 - Public Awareness.
-Increase to 70 percent the proportion of 17 year olds who know the primary methods of preventing and controlling dental caries, gingivitis, periodontal diseases, oral soft tissue lesions and oral cancer.
+Increase to 75 percent the proportion of 17 year olds who know the primary methods for preventing and controlling dental caries, gingivitis, periodontal diseases, oral soft tissue lesions and oral cancer.
 (Baseline: target for 1990 was 50 percent.)

 Increase to at least 65 percent the proportion of parents and caregivers of American Indian children who know bottle-feeding practices that prevent baby bottle tooth decay.